Oregon Paycheck Calculator 2026 – Estimate Your Take-Home Pay

 Minimum Wage & Cost of Living

-Oregon has a tiered minimum wage system depending on the region (Standard, Portland Metro, Non-Urban), all above the federal level.
-The cost of living is higher than the national average, especially in the Portland metro area.
+Oregon's minimum wage is tiered by region (Standard, Portland Metro, and Non-Urban).
+The cost of living is generally higher than the national average, particularly in the Portland and Willamette Valley regions.

 What is the income tax rate in Oregon for 2026?